romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ])
 ```

-## create in update
+## create from update

-Create related records when doing update:
+Create related records when doing an update:

-For `belongsTo`, `hasOne`, `hasMany` it is available when updating one record, there must be `find`, or `findBy`, or `take` before update.
+For `belongsTo`, `hasOne`, and `hasMany` it is available when updating one record, there must be `find`, `findBy`, or `take` before the update.

 For `hasAndBelongsToMany` this will connect all found records for the update with all created records.

-`hasOne` relation will nullify `foreignKey` of previous related record if exists, so it has to be nullable.
+The `hasOne` relation will nullify the `foreignKey` of the previous related record if exists, so it has to be nullable.

 ```ts
 await db.book.find(1).update({